AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-controlbar.md

 ---
 description: The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button, volume controls, and so on.
-seo-description: The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button, volume controls, and so on.
-seo-title: Control bar

 solution: Experience Manager
 title: Control bar
-uuid: 328e34f1-9e60-4056-9a8a-e9292fb65605

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---